-You can pay your Part D late enrollment penalty by check or money order.
+You can pay your plan premium by check or money order.
 You will receive an invoice for the following month's premium.
 (If you wish to pay your premiums annually, please contact us so we can send you an invoice for the appropriate amount).
 The invoice will include a business reply envelope for mailing.
 Payment is due by the 1st of each month.
 Checks or money orders should be made payable to HealthTeam Advantage, not to CMS or HHS.